sampy1/quantpy/research/Muses.md

 1. Fail quickly, be quick to take a loss.
 1. Be slow to take a profit.
 1. Be Humble.
    1. There is always someone smarter than me.
 So often my strategy is to find a person or fund that is smarter than me and make a small invenstment in them.
-I limit my risk but I do try to be
+I limit my risk but I do try to give to people doing great things.
+I often find that type of karma works well for me.
 1. Don't time markets.
 Understand Positions.
 1. Assets - Liabilits = Networth
 1. Keep things simple.